 Students were able to locate long forgotten coroner reports and other records stored in the basement of the Ouachita Parish Courthouse in Monroe.
-A librarian provided students a tip that she had come across the documents while doing other research work years earlier
+A librarian provided students with a tip that she had come across the documents while doing other research work years earlier.

 These records revealed that Ouachita Parish Coroner Dr. John P. Burton determined the deaths of the three who died at the scene – the Pitts brothers and Marshall — as homicides.
 But he said the deaths were the result of a fight, although there is no evidence a fight took place.

 However, the coroner reports did not describe how many bullets struck the Pitts brothers and Marshall or what type most of the bullets were.